 Even on idyllic pasture-based dairy farms, newborn calves may face a harsh fate if left to their clueless mothers.

-Dairy cows need to give birth to a calf every year in order for them to keep producing milk.
+Dairy cows give birth to a calf every year in order for them to keep producing milk.
 What happens to all those calves?
 A few of the females live on to replenish the herd, but the male calves are usually sold on only days after birth—destined for the abysmal, short life of a veal calf.

 A few dairy farmers eschew this practice.
 Mark McAfee of Organic Pastures, refuses to have anything to do with veal.
 Instead, he castrates the males, eventually releasing them into the herd, living on pasture until maturity—when they are slaughtered and sold as 100% grass fed beef.